ElieHousseini/ElieHousseini/README.md

 - 🌳 **Git**: Keeping my code versioned and my sanity intact
 - 🎨 **Miro, Adobe XD & Figma**: Transforming ideas into visual masterpieces

+### Expanding my horizons 🌈📚

+I'm currently delving into the world of PHP OOP (Object-Oriented Programming) and Symfony to broaden my backend development skills

 ### Collaboration and Future Projects 🤝🚀

 I'm always eager to collaborate on new projects and learn from my fellow developers.
 If you have any ideas or are looking for a frontend developer to join your team, feel free to reach out!
 Let's create amazing web experiences together.